fastrgv/Portable-OpenAL-Sound/README.md

 ========================================================
 ## What is so great about this package?

-These packages are non-platform-specific Ada/C++ code that compiles on Windows as well as OSX and Linux.
+These packages are non-platform-specific Ada code that compiles on Windows as well as OSX and Linux.
 The Ada version is now used in my two flagship games: AdaGate and AdaVenture (on GitHub & SourceForge).
-The C++ version is used in RufasGate.

 ========================================================